ChrisMurphy/angular2-seed/README.md

 ## Usage

-1. Install project
+1. To install project global dependencies

 		npm run setup

+2. To install project dependencies

+		npm run install

-2. To develop and view in browser with live reload
+3. To develop with the uncompiled version of the code and view in browser with live reload

 		npm run development

-3. To build test the production version in browser
+4. To develop with the compiled version of the code and view in browser with live reload

 		npm run production

-4. To build the production version only
+5. To build the production version only

 		npm run build.prod